swc-project/website/docs/configuring-swc.md

 ### common js

-To emit common js module, you can do so by
+To emit a common js module, you can do so by

 `.swcrc`: